-As part of the comprehensive protection offered by DGCOS, every customer of an accredited member will receive deposit and stage payment protection and an Insurance Backed Guarantee.
-Accredited members are required to register your details on the DGCOS online system within 48 hours of you signing the contract.
+As part of the comprehensive protection offered by DGCOS, every customer of a member will receive deposit and stage payment protection and an Insurance Backed Guarantee.
+Members are required to register your details on the DGCOS online system within 48 hours of you signing the contract.
 DGCOS will then issue your insurance certificate, which we recommend you keep with your contract.
-Once the installation is complete, the Insurance Backed Guarantee will be issued along with a customer satisfaction survey to complete and return in the prepaid envelope provided.
+Once the installation is complete, the Insurance Backed Guarantee will be issued by email or post.

-The policy will last for 90 days from the date the deposit is paid, however for larger projects this may be extended upon request.
+The policy will last for 120 days from the date the deposit is paid.

 If you need to make a claim on your policy you can do so by contacting DGCOS, or the insurer directly, and requesting a claims form.
 The insurer will either arrange for the completion of the contract, at no further cost to you, or will refund your deposit as detailed on your policy certificate.

 Usually, the policy will cover any deposit or stage payment you pay, in full, to a maximum of 25% of the total contract price (maximum £50,000).
 However, due to this challenging COVID-19 period, for policies issued from 1st June 2020, the insurer will only provide combined cover (for deposits and stage payments) up to a maximum value of £5,000.
 This continues to be under constant review.